The really easy guide to pruning hydrangeas

 So if you’re nervous about pruning hydrangeas or can’t identify your hydrangeas properly, there is one method that will always work.

 Simply dead head the hydrangeas, snipping off the dried flower head to the first pair of fat buds below it.
+That means you take the flower off, but leave the buds on.
+They should give you your next lot of flowers.

 This means you are working from the top of the stem, going downwards.